Prevention Educator

 Education/Certification/Experience Requirements

-• An associate degree or attending college in education, child development, psychology, social work, counseling, public health, or a related field a plus.
+• An associate degree or attending college in education, child development, psychology, social work, counseling, public health, or a related field preferred.

-• Currently hold or have the ability to obtain Wyman certification(s).
+• Currently hold or obtain Wyman and other curriculum certification(s).

-• Experience with public speaking, making oral presentations, or teaching a plus.
+• Experience with public speaking, making oral presentations, or teaching is a plus.

 • Knowledge of Native American or specifically Navajo traditions and culture a plus.